New York, USA / London, UK · c. 1960s–present (golden age: 1960s–1990s)

 Iconic editorial works include: Holland, Homeless series for NYT (1970s); Niemann, New Yorker covers (2010s–present); Rodriguez, Time magazine Trump covers (2017); Zagnoli, New York Times and New Yorker work; Favre, The New Yorker and Penguin covers.

 Generate unique editorial SVG designs with AI.
-Free to try, no design skills needed.
+Preview free, no design skills needed — $10 once for a commercially-licensed SVG, no subscription.